Kingdom Arena

 Kingdom Arena is a multi-purpose stadium located in the Hittin neighborhood of Riyadh, Saudi Arabia.
-The stadium has a seating capacity of approximately 30,000 and is designed to host a wide range of events, including football matches, music concerts, Professional boxing bouts, and Professional wrestling shows.
+The stadium has a seating capacity of approximately 30,000 and is designed to host a wide range of events, including football matches, music concerts, professional boxing bouts, and professional wrestling.
 It features a retractable roof and is fully air-conditioned.
-The stadium is also notable for being one of the fastest major stadium construction projects in the world, completed in just six months.

 History

 The stadium was built in 180 days and accommodates 26,090 spectators, including 20 luxury boxes.
 It has a retractable roof and a four-sided video screen suspended over the center.
 In September 2023, the Kingdom Holding Company obtained the management rights to operate the stadium as the home of Al-Hilal.
 As part of the agreement, it also received the naming rights to the stadium.

 The first football match to be played at the stadium was a friendly match on 29 January 2024 (corresponding to the 2024 Riyadh Season Cup) between Al-Hilal and Inter Miami, which ended in Al Hilal winning 4–3.

 On 8 February 2024, the stadium received two Guinness World Records for the largest covered football stadium and the highest capacity for an indoor covered stadium.